 How to build bigger arms

-The reason most guys fail to make progress is that they fall into the trap of making a couple of classic errors while overlooking the simple but effective tactics that can fast-track your way to impressive muscle growth.
+The reason most men fail to make progress is that they fall into the trap of making a couple of classic errors while overlooking the simple but effective tactics that can fast-track your way to impressive muscle growth.

 How often should I train to build bigger arms?